aaschmid/taskwarrior-java-client/README.md

 Unfortunately Java only has an encoded key spec for a private key in [PKCS#8](https://en.wikipedia.org/wiki/PKCS_8) format.
 However, [taskd](https://taskwarrior.org/docs/taskserver/setup.html) generates the private key in [PKCS#1](https://en.wikipedia.org/wiki/PKCS_1) format if you follow the [documentation](https://taskwarrior.org/docs/taskserver/user.html).
-The tranformation command below also converts the key from [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) to [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) format which does not need any further transformation as handling of the base64 encoded PEM keys.
+The transformation command below also converts the key from [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) to [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) format which does not need any further transformation as handling of the base64 encoded PEM keys.